bertdida/twitter-quote-scraper/README.md

 ### Saving to Google spreadsheet

-Before you run the command, follow the steps below to set up a Google spreadsheet.
+Before you run the command, you must set up your Google spreadsheet first for the service account to programmatically insert and edit values.

 1. Log in to Google and make a copy of the [spreadsheet's template](https://docs.google.com/spreadsheets/d/1S8xsN8D6nD2KM5-oSZOIFnuw3zvP4_WRZLHMMfbsbPk/edit?usp=sharing).
 2. Share the spreadsheet with the `client_email` you can find inside your Google service account's JSON file.